 1/2 tsp ground cumin

-1/2 tsp Spanish paprika or pimenton
+1/2 tsp smoked Spanish paprika (pimentón)

-Kosher salt or coarse sea salt
+1/2 tsp (or to taste) Kosher salt or coarse sea salt

-Heat the olive oil in a large nonstick skillet over medium-high heat, until it starts to shimmer (be careful not to reach the smoking point).
-Add the potato cubes in a single layer and fry until browned and partly cooked through (about 10 minutes), turning only once or twice with a spatula.
-Pulse the tomatoes in a food processor just enough to break up - do not puree (alternatively, place the tomatoes in a large bowl and use a fork or potato masher to break up the chunks).
-Place the tomatoes, garlic, onion, sugar, spices, hot sauce and salt to taste in a large bowl and combine thoroughly.
 Once the potatoes have browned, add the tomato mixture to the pan and stir to coat.
-Reduce heat to medium and cook until potatoes are cooked through (about 5 to 8 minutes), stirring often to prevent burning.
+Reduce heat to medium and cook until potatoes are cooked through (about 5 to 10 minutes), stirring often to prevent burning.
 Transfer to a serving platter and garnish with drizzled lemon juice, a little Kosher salt or coarse sea salt, and chopped parsley.

 Zestfully yours,